umloucobr/dashcam-analyser/README.md

 # Dashcam Analyser
-A opencv application that gets dashcam footage and detect important objects like car, people and signs.
+An opencv application that gets dashcam footage and detect important objects like car, people and signs.